SC DUI FAQ:

 A: Yes.
 The DMV hearing and criminal trial are entirely separate matters dealing at least partially with separate issues.

 A: The DMV is unpredictable on scheduling, and times between request and hearing can vary depending on which county you were arrested.
 In York County, hearings are generally set within 45-60 days after your request is received.
-In the meantime, your Temporary Alcohol license (TAL), if you obtained one, is valid until the hearing, no matter how long the delay lasts.
+In the meantime, your Temporary Alcohol license (TAL), if you obtained one, is valid until the hearing no matter how long the delay lasts.

-A: Requests for hearing must be made within 30 days of your notice of suspension, which was made at the time of your arrest.
+A: Requests for hearing must be made within thirty (30) days of your notice of suspension which should have been given to you at the time of your arrest upon being released.

 A: You will be sent a notice that you can obtain your temporary Alcohol license.
 This license will valid until the administrative hearing.
 At the hearing your suspension may be lifted or upheld.
 If your suspension is lifted, your ordinary driver’s license will be reinstated.
 Even if your suspension is lifted, your pending DUI or DUAC charge will not be affected.

 A: If your license suspension is upheld, you will have to turn in your temporary alcohol license and serve your suspension.
-Suspension for BAC of .15 or greater is one month, and for refusing the breathalyzer it is 6 months.
-Besides the suspension, you will be required by the DMV to enroll in what is called an ADSAP (Alcohol Drug Action Safety Program).
+In addition to the suspension, you will be required by the DMV to enroll in what is called an ADSAP (Alcohol Drug Safety Action Program).
 You must complete the ADSAP class in order to get your license back.
 And now, you will also have to have an ignition interlock installed in your vehicle for six (6) months.

 A: Possibly.
 You may be entitled to a special driving privilege.
 The DMV will send you a notice in the mail informing you of what driving privileges you may be entitled to and how to go about getting that license.

 A: No. It is not a good idea to get a provisional license until after your DUI is resolved.
-You are limited to one provisional license per lifetime, so you should probably save it for later.
+You are limited to one provisional license per lifetime, so you should probably save it until there are no other options.
 The Administrative suspension is only part of the battle.
 In addition to the administrative suspension, if you are convicted of DUI/DUAC, the DMV will suspend your license for another 6 months.
 At that point you would want to have the chance to use a provisional license.